 - are already studying a pre-sessional course at Sussex

-- are a Brighton and Sussex Medical School (BSMS) student.
-You'll receive housing information from the University of Brighton Accommodation Office.
-Email email@example.com for more information
+- are a Brighton and Sussex Medical School (BSMS) student in your first year of study.
+You’ll receive housing information from the University of Brighton Accommodation Office.
+Email firstname.lastname@example.org for more information

 - have a foundation-year offer.
-You can only be guaranteed University-managed housing for your first year of study (Year 0).
+You can only be guaranteed University-managed housing for your initial year of study (Year 0).

 If you apply after the deadline

-You can only apply for University-managed accommodation after your first year if you applied via the Housing and Health process and have agreed adjustments in place to help with your health or accessibility needs.
+You can only apply for University-managed accommodation after your first year of study if you applied via the Housing and Health process.

 To help you rent a room, flat or house in Brighton & Hove and the local area, we can also give you advice and check your housing agreement.